ahme-dev/htswap/README.md

 # 🔄 htswap

-**Minimal, lightweight script for seamless AJAX-style UI content swapping.** By adding `htswap` and applying the `target` attribute on your links and forms, you get the speed of client-side-rendering in your server-side-rendered/static sites.
+**Minimal, lightweight script for seamless AJAX-style UI content swapping.** By adding `htswap` your links and forms get the speed of client-side-rendering in your server-side-rendered/static sites.

 Based on **Swap.js**, and inspired by **HTMZ**, **HTMX**, **Alpine-Ajax**, among others.
 A modern, smaller, more semantic alternative.